textpattern/textpattern.github.io/tags/search-input.md

 ### Example 2: Elements required for building a customized HTML search form

-You can build your own custom search form by specifying @form="form-name"@ inside the @<txp:search_input />@ tag:
+You can build your own custom search form by specifying `form="form-name"` inside the `<txp:search_input />` tag:

 ```html
 <txp:search_input form="form-name" />
 ```

-You would then need to build your Form (i.e. @form-name@), and the absolute minimum Textpattern tags and attributes required would be:
+You would then need to build your Form (i.e. `form-name`), and the absolute minimum Textpattern tags and attributes required would be:

 ```html
 <form action="<txp:site_url />">